kstrafe/Cxy-v0.1.0-draft.1/README.md

 ##### if #####

-Argument: 1 register.
+Argument: 1 register, 1 label.
 Output: instruction execution pointer (EIP) (Not accessible to the user).
 Uses: instruction store (Not accessible to the user).

 Description:
 Checks if the register holds a 0 or 1.
-If it holds a 1, the code within the if-stop pair will be executed.
-If it holds a 0, EIP will be put on the stop statement and continue execution from there.
+If it holds a 1, the jump to the label will be taken.

 	> push x
 	> push y
 	> cpy x 0
 	> cpy y 0
 	> eq x y
-	> if eq
+	> if eq back
 	> show x
-	> stop
+	> :back

-This script will output 0, because x is equal to y, and the if runs.
+This script will output nothing, because x is equal to y, and the if jumps past show.

 ##### goto #####